 Read MoreWhen I die I want my headstone to say I was Team Conrad.
 I need my future lineage to know I stood on the right side of history when it came to The Summer I Turned Pretty…

 Read MoreI think it would be fair to say that most of us remember the groundbreaking controversy from a few years ago, when it was outed that actor Armie Hammer, best known for Call Me By Your Name and The Lone Ranger, was allegedly into cannibalism.
-The internet exploded at these rumors, with social media users rushing to cancel the actor and expressing their immense disgust at the accusations.
 However, with a multitude of media pieces in recent years centralizing cannibalism as a plot point, I dare to ask an emboldened question: Do we, as consumers, find cannibalism sexy?…

 Read MoreYou’re the next best thing.
 The biggest and brightest.
 The world leers its ugly, piercing eyes towards you and for a moment, however brief, the stage is yours.
 You may land the trick, or fall flat on your face, or perhaps stand frozen in the headlights—but, no matter what happens, your moment will pass.
 Then the world is onto its next unfortunate fad.
 And you are the old forgotten thing.
 And no one is anyone.